An Overview of Glass Fiber Fabric

 Rod Drawing Process

 It’s a contemporary take on an old technique for making strands out of glass rods.
-The ends of rods are heated, and glass filaments are drawn out onto a rapidly rotating cylinder, where they are wrapped parallel to one other.
+The ends of rods are heated, and glass filaments are drawn out onto a rapidly rotating cylinder, where they are wrapped parallel to one another.
 A web of sliver is produced when the sideways have moved by the cylinder.

 Jet Process